 - 6 Fundamental to the development of the CPS has been the need to establish a clear understanding of where and how all the component elements of a coherent strategy and policy framework for procurement fit together within the overall policy and accountability framework for the Council as set out in the Constitution.
 Exhibit 1 overleaf shows how the component parts of the overall policy, strategy and decision making framework for procurement at the Council will relate to each other when work on the Competition Strategy and Handbook elements of the overall framework have been completed later this year.
 In devising the overall framework, it has been crucial to establish some form of sensible boundary between what is usually termed 'strategic procurement' versus procurement per se for the purposes of preparing the CPS along with a separate Competition Strategy.
 It is important to note therefore that the scope of this strategy documents is to set out the Council's approach to conducting its procurement activities once a decision has been made to proceed to procure. - 7 The CPS does not extend to how the organisation may choose to use strategic procurement activities as a lever for change and service transformation.
 It does not in itself, therefore, set out a vision of where the organisation should place itself on the 'commissioning versus providing' continuum for overall strategic management purposes and the future provision of Council services.
 Those matters are discussed in a separate Competition Strategy (encompassing the five year Strategic Procurement & Commissioning Programme) and an accompanying Competition Handbook that details how practitioners should review, test and document the competitiveness of Council services and alternative market options when determining 'make or buy' decisions.
-The Competition Strategy and accompanying Competition handbook will be brought forward for consideration later this summer.
+The Competition Strategy and accompanying Competition handbook will be brought forward for consideration later this autumn.
 Please note also that the CPS does not provide guidance as to how to conduct a procurement exercise per se.
-This is provided by the Procurement Guidance Manual for practitioners which is set out in a separate report elsewhere on the agenda for EMAP Members consideration on the 8 June 2007.
-Instead, the CPS takes a high level view of procurement across the organisation, focusing on setting out:
+This is provided by the Procurement Guidance Manual for practitioners (which was endorsed by Corporate Services EMAP on the 8 June 2007 and has since been issued to departments as specialist guidance by the S151 Officer further to the provisions of the Council's financial regulations).